 Some while later I came into a modest sum of money that I didn’t spend at the hobby shop, and made a trip to Sears in the hope of securing one of those “English Racers” that everybody wanted.
 Parental opposition made this impossible, and I came home with a chrome-plated bike with a sprung front end, a “tank” with dual headlights, and a carrier that I think had a little taillight built in.
 I don’t believe I was happy being seen with this one either.

 I got my first grown-up bike, as a second-year law student, in 1976, a “champagne” colored Motobecane Super Mirage.
-Features included Weinmann center-pull brakes and rims, stem-mounted shifters, brake cheater-bars, and a buffalo-hide saddle.
+Features included Weinmann rims and center-pull brakes, stem-mounted shifters, brake cheater-bars, plenty of reflectors, and a buffalo-hide saddle.
 Oh, and cotterless cranks, something of an innovation.
 A hundred and eighty bucks at WheelSport in Spokane — this was a pretty good bike, for store-bought.
 I built my first pair of wheels in this frame, and kept it for thirty years.
 For a while, you could still get brown handlebar tape!
 Photo: Minolta SR-1, Tri-X; exposure not recorded.